Caring For Your Biopsy Or Incision Site

 Incision Site with Stitches

 Clean the area daily with sterile wound wash saline, not hydrogen peroxide, and pat dry with gauze to clean away debris, such as dried blood.
 Apply Polysporin ointment or Aquaphor to the stitches and apply a fresh dressing.
 You may leave your stitches uncovered; however, be sure to keep stitches clean and moist with ointment.
 Take all oral antibiotics as prescribed.
-Pain medication is not usually need for most wounds, but it can be prescribed if Tylenol isn’t providing adequate relief from pain or soreness at the incision site.
+Pain medication is not usually needed for most wounds, but it can be prescribed if Tylenol isn’t providing adequate relief from pain or soreness at the incision site.

 Do not pull the skin when cleansing, rather dab using an up and down motion.
 Avoid any tension across all stitch lines.
 Minimize all exercises that will stretch the skin in the area where you have stitches.

-For the first few days, some blood oozing and spotting on the bandage is normal.
+For the first few days, some blood oozing and spot on the bandage is normal.
 However, if you experience active bleeding, apply continuous pressure for 15-minutes, then call our office at (310) 888-4070 if the bleeding hasn’t stopped.

 If the site becomes red, swollen, painful, or any pus-like discharge, call our office at (310) 888-4070 immediately.